Gankra/thesis/thesis.md

 aspect of that.
 From the paranoid perspective, we embrace that completely eliminating errors is great.
 Humans are fallible and get tired, but a good compiler never rests and always has our back.
-From the suspicious perspective, we embrace that compromises must be made for ergonomics and safety.
+From the suspicious perspective, we embrace that compromises must be made for ergonomics.

 Part of Rust's solution is then simply taking our favourite solutions for each specific problem: static types, runtime bounds checks, no nulls, wrapping